NASA-IMPACT/csdap-cumulus/README.md

 If this occurs, simply run the previous command again, as this typically arises from a race condition where one resource depends upon another resource that is not yet fully ready.
-Typically, by the time you rerun the command, the required resource is readay.
+Typically, by the time you rerun the command, the required resource is ready.
 See [Deploying Cumulus Troubleshooting] for more information.

 After your initial, successful, full deployment, you should rarely need to